dushyantxo/cv_project/README.md

 - Decompresses files back to their original content.
 - Provides output as `compressed.txt` and `decompressed.txt`.
 - Simple and efficient text file compression.
+  # C++ Plagiarism Checker

+## **OVERVIEW**

+A simple **C++ plagiarism checker** that compares two text files to detect plagiarism by analyzing and comparing the frequency of matching words.
+The program normalizes the text by removing punctuation and converting all words to lowercase before calculating a similarity score based on common word occurrences.

+## Features

+- Reads two text files and normalizes the content (lowercase, no punctuation).
+- Splits the text into individual words.
+- Calculates the similarity score based on common word frequency.
+- Provides the similarity percentage between the two files.

 ## Requirements

 - **C++11** or higher.